3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

 | id | ST\_ResourceID | required | | Specifies an identifier for this function resource. |
 | displayname | xs:string | | | Function resource name used for annotations purposes. |

 Volumetric data is created with functions that are evaluatable for at given model position.
-Each `<function>` element is assumed to represent a method which can be evaluated within the model being described.
+Each `function` element is assumed to represent a method which can be evaluated within the model being described.
 Functions have input arguments and output arguments, each argument MUST be one of the supported datatypes enumerated in Chapter 2.

-`<function>` is a container for one of three distinct function types: FunctionFromImage3d, PrivateExtensionFunction, FunctionImplicit.
-The only function type that MUST be supported for the volumetric extension is FunctionFromImage3D which requires an Image3d resource.
+`function` is a container for one of three distinct function types: `<functionfromimage3d>`, `<implicitfunction>` or a PrivateExtensionFunction.
+The only function type that MUST be supported for the volumetric extension is `<functionfromimage3d>` which requires an Image3d resource.

 ## 2.2 FunctionFromImage3D

-Element **\<functionFromImage3d>**
+Element **\<functionfromimage3d>**

 ![FunctionFromImage3d XML](images/element_functionformimage3d.png)